Alcohol

 (Funded by NHS Health Scotland)

-This project is to monitor changes in alcohol pricing and marketing before and after the implementation of Minimum Unit Pricing for alcohol in 2018.
-Our study will comprise purchase and analysis of price data from small retailer EPOS (electronic point of sale) systems, observations in stores and interviews with retailers.
-Our methodology builds on previous studies we have conducted for this and other funders to evaluate the implementation and impact of public health policies to regulate the retail environment.
+This project monitored changes in alcohol pricing and marketing before and after the implementation of Minimum Unit Pricing for alcohol in 2018.
+Our study comprised purchase and analysis of price data from small retailer EPOS (electronic point of sale) systems, observations in stores and interviews with retailers.
+Our methodology built on previous studies we had conducted for this and other funders to evaluate the implementation and impact of public health policies to regulate the retail environment.

-ISM Staff: Martine Stead, Douglas Eadie, Anne Marie MacKintosh, Nathan Critchlow, Niamh Fitzgerald, Jennifer McKell, Richard Purves, Kathryn Angus
+ISM Staff: Martine Stead (left), Douglas Eadie (left), Anne Marie MacKintosh, Nathan Critchlow, Niamh Fitzgerald, Jennifer McKell, Richard Purves, Kathryn Angus

 Understanding the Impact of Lowering Scotland's Drink-Drive Limit on Driving (2017 - 2018)